 Kids get hangry, too.
 Serve a variety of foods that range in size—some that are easy to pick up, others that are more challenging, like whole edamame.
 This way, there is less frustration when all your child wants to do is eat to satisfy hunger!

 For more information on how to cut food for babies, visit our page on Food Sizes & Shapes.

-- Set aside the portion of edamame you’d like to keep intact.
+Set aside the portion of edamame you’d like to keep intact.
 (Parents, this could be your portion if your child is not ready for whole edamame beans).
-Put the rest into a food processor and blend, drizzling in a small amount of oil to until it reaches a hummus like consistency.
+Put the rest into a food processor along with the cannellini beans and blend, drizzling in a small amount of oil until it reaches a hummus-like consistency.

 Edamame beans have a sweet, grassy taste that pairs well with all sorts of ingredients and flavors.
 Try serving edamame on its own, seasoned with your family’s favorite herb and spice combinations.
 Or try mixing edamame with grains, pastas, or other legumes.
 Edamame’s mild taste also makes it an easy ingredient to mix into sweet or savory dishes alike.
 Try adding it to your next fruit salad!

 Pediatrician & pediatric allergist/immunologist

 Pediatric occupational therapist, feeding & swallowing specialist, international board-certified lactation consultant

 Sign up for new guides, recipes and special offers